phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (pop xs)
 ```
-Removes the the last element of the array `xs`.
+Removes the last element of the array `xs`.
 If the array is empty returns nil.

 ## `pos?`